Xorlent/ASN-ThreatFeed/README.md

 Generates a threat feed IP list from a user-furnished ASN list.
 The output can then be consumed by firewalls and filtering tools.

 ## Input files
-   ASN.txt = list of AS numbers in format ASn[nnnnn] to add to the block list, exactly one per line, comment with a "#" followed by text
+   ASN.txt = list of AS numbers in format ASn[n..] to add to the block list, exactly one per line, comment with a "#" followed by text
    IPBlockExceptions.exe = specific ASN IP ranges to never block (MUST exactly match an entry in the ASN DB), one CIDR per line

 ## For Linux/Bash